Changing Lives Through Nursing

 Professor Sanchia Aranda - new Cancer Council Australia CEO

 Our congratulations to Professor Sanchia Aranda, whose extensive contributions to the care of cancer patients over a long career included 14 years as Head of Nursing in the Faculty, has been announced as the new CEO of Cancer Council Australia.
 She is also currently President-elect of the Union for International Cancer Control in Geneva.News

 Our mission is to enhance the health and wellbeing of individuals, families and communities through discovery, education and translation of evidence to nursing practice and healthcare.View

 - Research Groups

-Our research groups are staffed by internationally recognised researchers with extensive affiliations with renowned national and international research institutes, universities, hospitals and other health service providers.View
+Our research groups are led and staffed by internationally recognised researchers with extensive affiliations with renowned national and international research institutes, universities, hospitals and other health service providers.View

 - Graduate Research

 The Department supports its higher degree candidates to answer clinically important questions about nursing interventions for best patient outcomes.
 With a concentration of Doctor of Philosophy (PhD)prepared nurse academics, and excellent clinical and interdisciplinary links, the Department provides excellent supervision to these candidates.View

 Master of Nursing Science students enrolled in the minor thesis complete a research project in one of the Department's partner hospitals under the supervision of hospital and UoM staff as part of NURS50005 Clinical Inquiry & Nursing Research.
 Audit Projects for 2015 – 2016 can be viewed here.View